-A variety of large-scale construction projects have the potential to generate cumulative impacts in conjunction with the proposed drainage scheme.
-In the event that such a project were to be undertaken in parallel, the construction impacts, and particularly those relating to the road and transport infrastructure, would need to be taken into account in the preparation of the construction traffic management plan.
+A variety of construction projects have the potential to generate cumulative impacts in conjunction with the proposed drainage scheme.
+In the event that such a project was to be undertaken in parallel, the construction impacts, and particularly those relating to impacts on people, would need to be taken into account in the preparation of the construction traffic management plan.